aexeagmbh/gh-actions-docker-compose-up/README.md

 AWS role session name.
 This input is required when Amazon ECR should be used.

+## `aws-codeartifact-region`

+The AWS region where AWS CodeArtifact is located.
+Uses `eu-west-1` by default.

+## `aws-codeartifact-role-to-assume`

+The Amazon Resource Name (ARN) of the role to assume for CodeArtifact.
+Uses the role `GitHub-OIDC-CodeArtifact-Python-ReadOnly` in the `tooling` account by default.

+## `aws-codeartifact-role-session-name`

+AWS role session name for CodeArtifact.
+This input is required when AWS CodeArtifact should be used.

 ### `service-profiles`

 The docker compose service profiles to start before building the primary container.